Topological analysis of the complex SSH model using the quantum geometric tensor: Introduction

 The goal of topological analysis is to generate a topological phase diagram.
 The most important and first step towards the goal is to identify the topological spaces related to the physical system such that their topological features match with the observed physical topological behaviour.
 Such topological spaces are not unique to any system.
 In fact, it is often beneficial to identify as many such spaces as possible, especially for simple systems such as the complex SSH model.
 Providing as many options as possible lays groundwork for future research on more complicated systems.

 Here we show that there are two topological spaces that can successfully identify the topological phase transition in the physical system.
 The first topological space is the principal line bundles defined by the $k$-space and the $n${th} eigenvectors.
 The topological invariant defined on this topological space is the Berry phase.
+In this case, the Berry phase can also be converted into a winding number problem, which we will show in this paper.
 The second topological space is the eigenspace, a projective Hilbert space.
-The topological invariant for the topological phases is the homology class of this space.
+The topological invariant for the topological phases is observed to be the homology class of this space.
 Both topological spaces and the method for computing the topology of the complex SSH model are described below.